terhnt/counterparty-lib/examples/contracts/crowdfund/EXAMPLE.md

 ##### Your Wallet
-Please export the address of the wallet you're using, for easiest usage this can just be an address from your bitcoind wallet, that way we can also let bitcoind sign the transactions.
+Please export the address of the wallet you're using, for easiest usage this can just be an address from your unobtaniumd wallet, that way we can also let unobtaniumd sign the transactions.

 You should preload the address with some testnet ~0.01 BTC and ~200 XCP!